ngbites/angularbites.com/src/posts/2020-26-07-better-code-with-typescript-aliases.md

 One less-known way they can be leveraged is by simply describing values of primitive types based on their format.

-This can accelerate the understanding of a codebase reduce confusion, and deepen the insights gathered from just reading the types of your code.
+This can accelerate the understanding of a codebase, reduce confusion, and deepen the insights gathered from just reading the types of your code.

 For example, we have a DTO with two properties.
 This is how it would normally be written: